adcondev/snippet-box/LEARNING.md

 *   **`go-playground/form/v4`:** A versatile library for decoding form data from HTTP requests into Go structs, simplifying data validation and processing.
 *   **`justinas/alice`:** A lightweight library for chaining middleware, making it easy to compose and apply middleware to HTTP handlers in a clean and readable way.
 *   **`golang.org/x/crypto`:** Provides robust cryptographic primitives, used in this project for securely hashing and verifying user passwords.
+*   **`github.com/cosmtrek/air`:** Utilized for live reloading during development, significantly improving the developer experience by automatically rebuilding and restarting the application on file changes.

+## Development Tools

+*   **Postman:** Used for testing and documenting the API endpoints, ensuring that the RESTful API functions correctly under various scenarios (success, failure, validation errors).
+*   **Make:** Used to automate common development tasks such as running tests, building the application, and executing database migrations.

 ## Major Achievements and Skills Demonstrated